Identifying Causal Structure in Dynamical Systems: Introduction

-\fakepar{Contributions} We present an algorithm that identifies a dynamical control system's causal structure through an experiment design based on a suitable controllability notion and a subsequent causal analysis.
-For the causal analysis, we leverage powerful kernel-based statistical tests based on the maximum mean discrepancy (MMD)~\cite{gretton2012kernel}.
+\fakepar{Contributions} In summary, existing methods from causal inference do not consider a proper notion of controllability, while existing methods from system identification cannot give formal guarantees on finding the true causal structure.
+In this paper, we bridge this gap and present an algorithm that identifies a control system's causal structure through an experimental design based on a suitable controllability notion and a subsequent causal analysis, for which we can provide formal guarantees.
+For the causal analysis, we leverage powerful kernel-based statistical tests based on the maximum mean discrepancy (MMD) \citep{gretton2012kernel}.
 Since the MMD has been developed for independent and identically distributed (\iid) data, we extend it by deriving conditions under which the MMD still yields valid results and by coming up with a test statistic for hypothesis testing, despite non-\iid data.
-In terms of controllability, we investigate three different settings: \emph{(i)} exact controllability, where we can exactly steer the system to a desired position, \emph{(ii)} stochastic controllability, where we can only steer the system to an $\epsilon$-region around the desired position, and \emph{(iii)} the special case of linear systems with Gaussian noise that are controllable in the sense of Kalman.
-We demonstrate the applicability of the proposed method by automatically identifying the causal structure of a robotic system.
-Further, for this system, we show improved generalization capabilities inherited through the causal identification.
+In terms of controllability, we investigate three different settings: \emph{(i)} exact controllability, where we can exactly steer the system to a desired position, \emph{(ii)} stochastic controllability, where we can only steer the system to an $\epsilon$-region around the desired position, and \emph{(iii)} the special case of linear systems with Gaussian noise that are controllable in the sense of Kalman \citep{kalman1960contributions}, as they represent a widely studied class of systems.
+We demonstrate the proposed method's applicability by automatically identifying the causal structure of a robotic system and a simulated, nonlinear quadruple tank system.
+Further, we show improved generalization capabilities for the robotic system and reduced computational complexity for the quadruple tank system, both inherited through the causal identification.